 Just to give you a rough sense of it’s worth your time do a “back-of-the-envelope” calculation.
 According to ATM Experts, 3% to 5% of those whose see an ATM machine will use it.
 Bankrate says the average ATM surcharge $2.90.
 You’ll need to subtract about a $0.40 transaction processing fee.
 So approximately $2.50 in revenue per transaction.
 So for example if you get 100 people a day visiting your monthly revenue might look something like:

 100 people / day * 30 days * 5% conversion * $2.50 = $375 per month

 If you get a couple hundred people a day, on average it could be closer to $1,000 in revenue a month.
 If it’s 50 people a day it’s a couple hundred bucks a month.
 That should give you a rough sense if it’s worth the several thousand dollars investment to get an ATM machine business off the ground.
 None of this takes into account any additional foot traffic or purchases you’ll get from having an ATM business.

 Assuming the quick math works out in general, some other questions you may want to think about that will affect usage include:

 - Does your business or businesses next to you have cash-only services?

-- Would your ATM be the only one within walking distance of your location?
+- Would your ATM be the only one within close walking distance of your location?

 - Have customers asked you where the nearest ATM location is?

-- Do business in your industry commonly have an ATM at their location (hotel, convenience store, etc?)
+- Do businesses in your industry commonly have an ATM at their location (hotel, convenience store, etc?)

 - Are your customers frequently paying with a debit card and getting cash back?